Martin1887/camaLESS/README.md

 This is done calling openCamaLessDb in all pages but with an empty array of forms in the pages where no forms have to be created.

+### quickPanel
+This example shows a simple example using the new quick panel.

+### quickPanelHiddenForm
+This example is similar to the previous one, but with the form hidden to show how an user can change themes without opening and even without knowing the existence of themes form

+### quickPanelSettings
+This example shows a bigger form (quick panel has horizontal scroll with buttons) with settings icon, which open camaLESS form in this case opening its jQuery Dialog container.